Taniec z gwiazdami season 9: Scores

 Week 6: All couples danced to songs from famous comedy movies.
-Bartek Kasprzykowski received his second perfect score for the Quickstep and Dorota Gardias-Skóra received her third perfect score for the Foxtrot.
+Bartek Kasprzykowski received his second perfect score for the Quickstep and Dorota Gardias received her third perfect score for the Foxtrot.
 Paweł Nastula got 24 points for his Jive, making it the lowest score of the week.
 Wojciech & Izabela were eliminated despite being 10 points from the bottom.

 Week 7: All couples danced to Spanish songs.
-Dorota Gardias-Skóra scored 38 out of 40 on her dance (Cha-cha-cha), making it the highest Week 7 score in this episode.
+Dorota Gardias scored 38 out of 40 on her dance (Cha-cha-cha), making it the highest Week 7 score in this episode.
 Paweł Nastula got 20 points for his Cha-cha-cha, making it the lowest score of the week.
 Paweł & Magdalena were eliminated.

 Week 8: All couples danced to Polish songs.
 Bartek Kasprzykowski received his third perfect score for the Foxtrot.
 Anna Nowak-Ibisz got 28 points for her Samba, making it the lowest score of the week.
 Anna & Cezary were eliminated.

-Week 9: Bartek Kasprzykowski received his 4th perfect score for the Viennese Waltz and Dorota Gardias-Skóra received her 4th perfect score for the Quickstep.
+Week 9: Bartek Kasprzykowski received his 4th perfect score for the Viennese Waltz and Dorota Gardias received her 4th perfect score for the Quickstep.
 Jay Delano got 3 points for his Paso Doble and Quickstep, making it the lowest score of the week.
 Monika & Krzysztof were eliminated despite being 6 points from the bottom.

-Week 10: Dorota Gardias-Skóra scored 39 out of 40 on her dance (Viennese Waltz), making it the highest Week 10 score in this episode.
+Week 10: Dorota Gardias scored 39 out of 40 on her dance (Viennese Waltz), making it the highest Week 10 score in this episode.
 Jay & Kamila were eliminated.

-Week 11: Both Dorota Gardias-Skóra and Bartek Kasprzykowski got 120 out of 120 points, making it the first-season finale in a row with both couples getting the highest possible score.
+Week 11: Both Dorota Gardias and Bartek Kasprzykowski got 120 out of 120 points, making it the first-season finale in a row with both couples getting the highest possible score.
 Both couples had to perform three dances: their favorite Latin dance, their favorite Ballroom dance and a Freestyle.
-Dorota Gardias-Skóra won the competition, having cast 60.28 percent of the votes.
+Dorota Gardias won the competition, having cast 60.28 percent of the votes.
 This is the 6th time the winner was on the first place according to the judges' scoreboard.